Soil Freeze–Thaw Cycles Can Advance or Delay Spring Green-Up across Northern Hemisphere

 2026-01-04

-Spring green-up has advanced across much of the Northern Hemisphere, but it still shows little change or even delays in some regions, despite global warming.
-A new study published in Global Change Biology on Dec.
-29, 2025, reveals that soil freeze–thaw cycles (FTCs) as an overlooked process can reshape the timing of the start of the growing season (SOS) each year.
+Despite global warming,spring green-up has advanced across much of the Northern Hemisphere, though it still shows little change or even delays in some regions.
+A new study published on Dec.
+29 in Global Change Biology reveals that soil freeze–thaw cycles (FTCs) as an overlooked process, can reshape the timing of the start of the growing season (SOS) each year.

-SOS matters because it sets the window for photosynthesis and carbon uptake, while also influencing water and energy exchanges at the land surface.
+The SOS is important because it sets the timeframe for photosynthesis and carbon uptake.
+It also influences water and energy exchanges at the land surface.
 These shifts can affect regional carbon-cycle estimates, especially in high-latitude and high-elevation environments.

 FTCs occur when soils repeatedly oscillate around 0°C, alternating between freezing and thawing.
-This can cut both ways: repeated freezing may stress roots and increase nutrient losses, while thawing can boost microbial activity, mobilize nutrients, and replenish soil moisture.
-This process could either advance or delay SOS within a specific biome.
+This process has mixed effects: repeated freezing can stress roots and increase nutrient losses, while thawing can boost microbial activity, mobilize nutrients, and replenish soil moisture.
+This process could advance or delay SOS within a specific biome.

-To test this mechanism across the pan-Northern Hemisphere, researchers from the Xinjiang Institute of Ecology and Geography of the Chinese Academy of Sciences combined multi-source remote-sensing datasets from 2002–2022 and integrated freeze–thaw dynamics into a cross-ecosystem phenology analysis.
+To test this mechanism across the pan-Northern Hemisphere, researchers from the Xinjiang Institute of Ecology and Geography of the Chinese Academy of Sciences combined multi-source remote-sensing datasets from 2002 to 2022.
+They integrated freeze–thaw dynamics into a cross-ecosystem phenology analysis.
 They used pixel-level models to capture nonlinear responses and to disentangle FTC effects from other climate drivers.

-They found that across the terrestrial ecosystems of the Northern Hemispheres (≥30°N), SOS advanced by about 1.9 days per decade on average.
-Yet more than 28% of vegetated areas experienced stable or even later growing season, with this persistence most pronounced in boreal forests, tundra, and cold high-elevation regions.
+They found that, on average, SOS advanced by about 1.9 days per decade across the terrestrial ecosystems of the Northern Hemispheres (≥30°N).
+However, more than 28% of vegetated areas experienced a stable or even later growing season.
+This persistence was most pronounced in boreal forests, tundra, and cold high-elevation regions.

 By elevating FTCs from a “background” fluctuation to a quantifiable driver, this study offers a clearer pathway for incorporating spring phenology into land–vegetation models.
-This approach could strengthen carbon-cycle projections in regions where spring’s onset remains challenging to predict.
+This approach could improve carbon-cycle projections in regions where the onset of spring is difficult to predict.

 Read the full article: https://doi.org/10.1111/gcb.70675